 Hong Kong Resume Writing Guide

-Work abroad sounds like an adventure to many people.
+Working abroad sounds like an adventure to many people.
 However, job search in Hong Kong requires more than just the obvious Hong Kong resume and Hong Kong cover letter writing and translation, it requires thorough preparation.
 You have to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures and that you possess some commitment and motivation (for the job, not the location!).
-You will face issues that probably did not even come to your mind when become interested in work in Hong Kong.
+You will face issues that probably did not even come to your mind when become interested in working in Hong Kong.

 Do not take too lightly the influence they can have on your adventure!
 For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.